winiar93/playwright_internet_bookstore/README.md

 * book format e.g. book / ebook / online (course)
 * book actual price
 * book first price
-* bookurl link
+* book url

-All results are saved to a CSV file with timestamp.

 ### HOW TO RUN ?

-Navigate to script location and in terminal type `python helion_script.py`
+Navigate to script location using terminal and type `python helion_script.py`

+All results will be saved to a CSV file with a timestamp in same directory.

 Python 3.9